pixelsoup42/cardano_account_pandas_dumper/README.md

 : Add synthetic transactions for staking rewards (default=True).

 `--with_total`
-: dd line with totals for each column at the bottom of the spreadsheet (default=True).
+: Add line with totals for each column at the bottom of the spreadsheet (default=True).

 ## Output format